Tyndall Air Force Base

 Tyndall Air Force Base is a United States Air Force Base located 12 mi east of Panama City, Florida.
 The base was named in honor of World War I pilot 1st Lt.
 Frank Benjamin Tyndall.

 The base operating unit and host wing is the 325th Fighter Wing (325 FW) of the Air Combat Command (ACC).
-The base hosts 2,902 active duty members.
-In October 2018, Hurricane Michael caused significant damage to the base.
+The 325th is projected to host three operational F-35A Lightning II squadrons with the 95th Fighter Squadron reactivating first in 2023.

+In October 2018, Hurricane Michael would cause significant damage to the base.
+Since then, after post-hurricane damage assessments, debris removal, and initial facility repairs, Tyndall Air Force Base would be designated to be the new home of an F-35A mission.
+Tyndall would be framed as the "Installation of the Future" with the primary goal of having the installation be rebuilt to be more sustainable, resilient, and integrative of SMART systems.

 History

 Tyndall Field first opened its doors on 7 December 1941, as a gunnery range.
 The airfield was named in honor of 1st Lt Frank Benjamin Tyndall.
 With the establishment of the United States Air Force in 1947, the facility was renamed "Tyndall Air Force Base" on 13 January 1948.

 In December 1940, a site board determined that Flexible Gunnery School No. 9 would be located 12 mi southeast of Panama City, Florida, on East Peninsula.
 On 6 May 1941, U.S. Army and local dignitaries held an official ground breaking for the school.
 Panama City's mayor, Harry Fannin, dug the first spade full of sand, and Colonel Warren Maxwell, Tyndall's first commander, wielded the first ax on the stubborn palmetto plants, so common on the East Peninsula.
 The site was covered with pine and palmetto trees, scrub brush, and swamps.
 Bulldozers worked around the clock to clear the brush and fill in swamps.
 The base also subsumed the settlements of Cromanton, San Blas, Redfish Point, Auburn and Farmdale.